dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 ### <a name="toc_0"></a>1.
 Objective

 1. To create a LLM that is capable to achieving an AI task with specific datasets, the traditional ML approach would need to train a model from the scratch.
 Study shows it would take nearly 300 years to train a GPT model using a single V100 GPU card.
 This excludes the iteration process to test, retrain and retest until reaching acceptable results.
 This is where Parameter-Efficient Fine-tuning (PEFT) comes in handy.
-PEFT trains only a subset of the parameters yet achieving comparable performance to standard fine-tuning with the defined datasets, thereby significantly decreasing the computational resource and time.
+PEFT trains only a subset of the parameters with the defined datasets, thereby significantly decreasing the computational resource and time.
-2. Quantization According to https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard, the quantized is able to infer without **significant** results degradation and quicker inference speed.
+2. Quantization allows model to be loaded into VRAM with constrained capacity. `bitsandbytes` (zero-shot quantization) is a python library for applying 8-bit and 4-bit quantization to model.
+GPTQ is a post-training method to transform the fine-tuned model into a smaller footprint.
+According to (🤗 leaderboard)[https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard], quantized model is able to infer without **significant** results degradation based on benchmark standards such as MMLU.
 3. The end-to-end lifecycle of fine-tuning a base model with the datasets, merge it, quantize it and finally inference can be explored using the following codes in this repository.
 &nbsp;a. `ft-trl-train.ipynb`: Run this cell by cell to fine-tune the base model with local datasets using TRL (Transformer Reinforcement Learning) mechanism.
 Merge the trained adapters with the base model.
 Subsequently, perform model inference to validate the results.<br>
-&nbsp;b. `quantize_model.ipynb`: You may choose to quantize your model in 8, 4, or even 2 bits using `auto-gptq` library.<br>
+&nbsp;b. `quantize_model.ipynb`: You may choose to quantize your model (post-training) in 8, 4, or even 2 bits using `auto-gptq` library.<br>
 &nbsp;c. `infer_Qmodel.ipynb`: Run inference on the quantized model to validate the results.<br>
-5. Experiments were carried out to find out the actual GPU memory consumption when carrying out
+4. Experiments were carried out using `Bloom`, `Falcon` and `codegen2` models to find out the actual GPU memory consumption when carrying out specific task in the above fine-tuning lifecycle and results are detailed here.
-- In the event that you have limited GPU resources or even have no GPU in your infrastructure landscape, you may run your GenAI application using quantized models.
-This articles focuses on how to quantize your language models in 8, 4, or even 2 bits without **significant** performance degradation and quicker inference speed, with the help of Transformers API.
-GPTQ, a Post-Training Quantization (PTQ) technique.
-- GPTQ adopts a mixed int4/fp16 quantization scheme where weights are quantized as int4 while activations remain in float16.
-During inference, weights are dequantized on the fly and the actual compute is performed in float16.
-- bitsandbytes (zero-shot quantization)

-- The latest way to train big models using the newest NVIDIA graphics cards uses a method known as mixed-precision (FP16/32) training.
-FP32 is called full precision (4 bytes), while FP16 are referred to as half-precision (2 bytes).
-Here, important model components like parameters and activations are stored as FP16.
-This storage method allows these graphics cards to process large amounts of data very quickly.
-- During this training process, both the forward and backward steps are done using FP16 weights and activations.
-However, to properly calculate and apply the updates at the end of the backward step, the mixed-precision optimizer keeps an FP32 copy of the parameters and all other states used in the optimizer.
+5. The results can also be used to determine the sizing guide for buying a GPU card to achieve your use cases.

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score

-- Graph below depicts the GPU memory utilization when carrying out different LLM tasks.
+- Graph below depicts the GPU memory utilization when carrying out specific LLM task.

 <img width="899" alt="image" src="https://github.com/dennislee22/FT-Merge-Quantize-Infer-CML/assets/35444414/72016fe9-9d72-438f-9e0b-52fff3f3d76d">